mosabami/modernize-app-ai-ready/exercises/ex-1/1-clone-repo.md

 In this task, you’ll clone the GitHub repository to the **Downloads** folder on your local machine.

+    > :warning: Throughout this workshop you will be advised to store certain values.
+You are advised to open up a **Notepad ++** instance in the virtual environment and store those values in there for easy access.
+Also, when you have to modify commands, you are advised to copy the command into notepad and make the edits there as it is easier to do edits in Notepad ++ than directly in the terminal.

 1. Open File Explorer on your computer and go to the **Downloads** folder.

     ![otderjk6.png](../../media/otderjk6.png)